jpls218/Password_Generator/README.md

 # Password_Generator
-Allows the user to create a random password, the length of their choosing, with or without special characters
+Allows the user to create a random password, the length of their choosing, with or without special characters, numbers, capital letters or lower case letters

 The user enters the website and must click the red "Generate Password" button.
 He is then given some prompts that he must answer.
     -How many characters do you want your password to have?